 Do not remove ice from the mirrors with a scraper or attempt to readjust the mirror glass if it is frozen in place.
-These actions could cause damage to the glass and mirrors.

 Do not clean the housing or glass of any mirror with harsh abrasives, fuel or other petroleum-based cleaning products.